SinusBot/docker/README.md

 ## License

-To use your license, which you've got from the [forums](https://forum.sinusbot.com/license) just drop the `private.dat` into the data folder.
+To use your [license](https://sinusbot.github.io/docs/licenses/), which you've got from the [License Page in the Forum](https://forum.sinusbot.com/license), you need to save the `private.dat` into the data folder.

-After that you can restart the SinusBot and the license should be applied.
+After restarting the container (`docker restart sinusbot`) your licensed instances should appear automatically.

 ## Discord only image